 Paid advertisements alone can’t substitute for your organic marketing efforts – they can only amplify them.

-You get the number of clicks on your phone number.
+For starters, you get the number of clicks on your phone number.

 You also receive a breakdown of the phone calls that have occurred on various days.

-- Get location details – A good indicator of interest in your business,
+- Get location details: A good indicator of interest in your business,

-- Mobile clicks-to-call – These are precious leads and it’s up to your customer representatives to convert them.
+- Mobile clicks-to-call: These are precious leads, and it’s up to your customer representatives to convert them.